Tribute to a fallen friend

 Shortly after, the government ordered closure of educational institutions as protests against attacks on quota reform protesters intensified.

-He had already completed three of his exams when the violence erupted, leading to the suspension of the remaining tests.
+He had already completed three of his exams when the violence erupted and led to the suspension of the remaining tests.

 The sight of his empty seat, adorned with flowers, was a form of tribute from his friends and teachers, and was also a reminder of the human costs that contributed to Sheikh Hasina's fall.